22-year-old found shot in Wake Forest home dies from his injuries

 Myles Wilson, 22, was shot Wednesday night.
 A 911 caller told first responders that inside his home on North Taylor Street, he found Wilson shot and bleeding out.

 Officers arrived at the home around 10:05 p.m.
-Wilson later died at the hospital.
+Wilson later died at WakeMed.

 Police remained at the scene Thursday morning.
 They're investigating the case as a homicide.